frePPLe/frepple/doc/user-guide/cookbook/resource/resource-type.rst

 Resource type
 =============

-FrePPLe has 2 conceptually different resource types:
+FrePPLe has different resource types:

-* The default resource model has a **continuous** representation of capacity.
+* The **default** resource model has a continuous representation of capacity.

   The resource size is the maximum size of the resource.
   The load quantity specifies how much of the resource we use during the complete